A timeline of the September 11 terror attacks and how 9/11 unfolded

 2,977 lives were lost as a result of the attacks which sparked irreversible changes to the world, not least the 20-year war in Afghanistan.

-How dis the 9/11 attacks unfold?
-Here is a breakdown of of one of the darkest days in US and world history.
+How did the 9/11 attacks unfold?
+Here is a breakdown of one of the darkest days in US and world history.

 A timeline of the 9/11 terrorist attacks